Narishm/Portfolio/README.md

 # This is Lee Holloway's Code Portfolio

+    Work is still being added to this portfolio. -= 6/19/2019 =-

   The CodeCombat section has the solutions from the CodeCombat.com game.

   The Udemy section has code examples and projects I created from tutorials on that site.